Charles W. Chesnutt: Legal and writing career

-Chesnutt's stories on racial identity were more complex than those of many of his contemporaries.
-He wrote about characters dealing with difficult issues of mixed race, "passing", illegitimacy, racial identities, and social place throughout his career.
-As in "The Wife of His Youth", Chesnutt explored issues of color and class preference within the Black community, including among longtime free people of color in northern towns.
+Chesnutt's stories on racial identity were complex and concerned characters dealing with the difficulties of racialization, "passing", illegitimacy, racial identities, and social place throughout his career.
+As in "The Wife of His Youth", Chesnutt explored issues of color and class preference within the black community, including among longtime free people of color in northern towns.

 The issues were especially pressing during the social volatility of Reconstruction and late 19th-century southern society.
 Whites in the South were trying to reestablish supremacy in social, economic and political spheres.
-With their regaining of political dominance through paramilitary violence and suppression of Black voting in the late 19th century, white Democrats in the South passed laws imposing legal racial segregation and a variety of Jim Crow rules that imposed second-class status on Black people.
-From 1890 to 1910, southern states also passed new constitutions and laws that disfranchised most Black people and many poor white people from voting.
+With their regaining of political dominance through paramilitary violence and suppression of black voting in the late 19th century, white Democrats in the South passed laws imposing legal racial segregation and a variety of Jim Crow rules that imposed second-class status on black people.
+From 1890 to 1910, southern states also passed new constitutions and laws that disfranchised most black people and many poor white people from voting.
 At the same time, there was often distance and competition between the masses of illiterate freedmen making their way from slavery, and families established as free before the war, especially if the latter were educated and property-owning.

 Chesnutt continued writing short stories.
 He also completed a biography of the abolitionist Frederick Douglass, who had escaped from slavery before the war and become renowned as a speaker and abolitionist in the North.
 Encouraged by Atlantic editors, however, Chestnutt eventually moved to the larger novel form.
 He wanted to express his stronger sense of activism.
 The magazine's press published his first novel, The House behind the Cedars (1900).